jbarkie/intro-to-programming/notes/week2/wednesday-notes.md

     - Largely replaced by REST architecture (thought to serve more than 70% of public APIs today)
 - "Backend for Frontend" - adapter APIs
 - "Connascent" - form of coupling - "born, lives, and dies together"
+- Anytime you do anything I/O bound - must use Async/Await
+    - Communicating over network, to database, etc.